johncol/botlens/README_NON_TECHNICAL.md

 Node.js is the software that runs BotLens.
 You install it once.

 1. Go to [nodejs.org](https://nodejs.org).
-2. Click **Download Node.js (LTS)**.
+2. Click **Get Node.js**.
-3. Open the downloaded file and follow the steps in the installer.
+3. Click on "Copy to clipboard"
+4. Paste it on the terminal and press enter

 To check that the installation worked, type this in Terminal and press **Enter**: